William E. Chandler: U.S. Senator (New Hampshire)

 As a Republican, he was elected to the United States Senate to fill the vacancy caused by the death of Austin F. Pike and served from June 14, 1887, to March 3, 1889.
 Subsequently, elected for the term beginning March 4, 1889, he was reelected in 1895 and served from June 18, 1889, to March 3, 1901.
 He was an unsuccessful candidate for renomination.
 He served as chairman of the Committee on Immigration (Fifty-first and Fifty-second Congresses), Committee on Census (Fifty-fourth Congress), and Committee on Privileges and Elections (Fifty-fifth and Fifty-sixth Congresses).

 In 1892, Chandler proposed a one-year ban on immigration, to keep out "undesirables," which included cholera carriers, Anarchists, nihilists, polygamists, Mafia members, illiterates, "blind or crippled" persons, "persons without means," etc. Among the solutions Chandler proposed for addressing the "evils which have been made apparent by the vast increase, within recent years, of degraded immigrants from Italy, Turkey, Hungary, Poland and Russia proper" were the addition of an educational requirement and property qualification for all persons or families seeking to emigrate to the United States.
 The strongest opponents of the bill were the steamship companies, who stood to lose a major portion of their business.
 A watered-down version of The Chandler Immigration and Contract Labor Bill became law on March 3, 1893.
 It simply required steamship companies to prepare lists of their passengers containing full information, and thus very likely served as a compromise to get the steamship companies to back down on Immigration Reform at this time.

-In 1900, he was one of only two Republicans and the only Senator from the Northeast to vote against the Gold Standard Act.
+In 1900, he was one of only two Republicans and the only Senator from the Northeast to vote against the Gold Standard Act, though he emphasized that he did not oppose the gold standard itself.

 Later (20th Century)

 Chandler was appointed by President William McKinley to the Spanish Treaty Claims Commission in 1901.
 He was the president of the Commission from its inception until 1907 when its work was nearly complete.

 In 1907, Chandler served as the lead counsel during the Next Friends Suit, a legal challenge over the estate of Mary Baker Eddy, the leader of the Christian Science church.
 The trial was headline news across the country.
+He would lose the case.

 Leaving public office, Chandler resumed the practice of law in Concord and Washington, D.C.